sonic-net/sonic-swss/doc/hft-local-storage-matrix-performance.md

 # HFT Local Storage: Matrix Performance

+> **HISTORICAL v3/v4 evidence only, not current v5 measurements.** These
-> These measurements used the earlier 128 MiB raw / 5-second rotation policy.
+> measurements used the earlier 128 MiB raw / 5-second rotation policy and v4's
-> The current writer defaults to 100,000,000 encoded bytes / 30 minutes, with
-> unchanged batch limits and synchronization.
-The results below have not been
-> rerun with that policy; use the explicit benchmark rotation options to reproduce
+> three-list matrix with `record_seq`.
+Current `sonic-hft-arrow-v5` uses only
+> `timestamps_ns` and `values`, eight IPC buffer slots instead of twelve, and
+> generic 32-batch Tokio-channel backpressure rather than a nonblocking tap.
+> It retains the 16 MiB block target, 4,096-record cap, and synchronization, with
+> raw record bytes now `8 * (C + 1)`.
+Rotation defaults remain 100,000,000 encoded
-> a selected policy.
-Raw-size rotation is no longer supported.
+> bytes / 30 minutes; raw-size rotation is no longer supported.
+All measured
+> numbers and the report body below remain unchanged; no benchmarks were rerun.
+> Old columns/buffers, sequence/drop accounting, hashes, reproduction commands,
+> RSS, throughput, compression ratios, and test counts do not describe or validate
+> v5.
+References below to "current" code/harness mean the historical measured
+> version, not today's source.
+Rebuilding today's tree is not a v4 reproduction.
+> v5 rejects v4 streams; use the old reader, with no automatic migration and
+> archived files untouched.
+See the [current storage contract](hft-local-storage.md).

 Measured `sonic-hft-arrow-v4` versus the copied v3 numeric baseline, using the same `interval-bytes-v1` generator. **50,000,000 lossless raw metrics/s was not